Double soft current at one-loop in QCD: Analytical continuation

-Another application of our analytical continuation rules is to give a direct technical proof of the statement in~\cite{Moult:2018jzp}, that the Drell Yan and DIS and $e^+e^-$ Soft Function all equals up to three-loop, similar considerations and statements can also be found in~\cite{Kang:2015moa,Rothstein:2016bsq}.
-Indeed we found that
+An application of our analytic continuation rules is to provide direct evidence for the statement made in Ref.~\cite{Moult:2018jzp} that the soft functions in Drell-Yan, semi-inclusive deep inelastic scattering (SIDIS), and $e^+e^-$ annihilation are equal up to three loops.
+Similar observations and discussions can also be found in \cite{Kang:2015moa}.
+Indeed, we find that

-The differences are proportional to $2 \pi i$ , and cancels when combined with their complex conjugation, thus the Virtual-Real-Real correction is universal.
-Since we know the triple-real contribution does not develop crossing issues, and the existing results for the double virtual real~\cite{Duhr:2013msa,Li:2013lsa} and virtual real square~\cite{Catani:2000pi} contribution clearly shows a universality because of their global phase factor, we can conclude that the three-loop soft function is universal.
+The difference is proportional to $2\pi i$ and cancel upon adding the complex conjugate contribution.
+Therefore, the virtual-real-real corrections are universal.
+Since the triple-real contribution does not involve any crossing issues, and the existing results for the double-virtual-real~\cite{Duhr:2013msa,Li:2013lsa} and virtual-real-squared~\cite{Catani:2000pi} contributions already display universality due to their overall phase factors, we conclude that the three-loop soft function is universal.